 The instructions for the case are detailed pictures of the different features in the case.
 This is black and white but is a nice touch to include still detailed instructions about the different features of the case.

 A Closer Look at the Case

-Starting out with the front of the case, you are greeted with a nice large tempered glass front panel that has FSP logo at the bottom.
+Starting with the front of the case, you are greeted with a nice large tempered glass front panel with the FSP logo at the bottom.
 Intake air is taken from the side and bottom of the front panel.
-The front I/O starts out with 2 USB 2.0 ports, HD audio ports, a large power button, a recessed reset button, an RGB selector and 2 USB 3.0 ports.
+The front I/O starts with 2 USB 2.0 ports, HD audio ports, a large power button, a recessed reset button, an RGB selector and 2 USB 3.0 ports.

 The bottom of the case is pretty plain, with the standard PSU dust filter.
 FSP provided a high-quality dust filter and not just a flimsy piece of mesh.
-The left side panel is a nice large piece of tempered glass, that is secured with thumbscrews.
-This panel is very easy to remove and replace.
+The left side panel is a nice large piece of tempered glass that is secured with thumbscrews.
+This panel is straightforward to remove and replace.

 A Closer Look at the inside

 Taking a look behind the right-side panel, you notice right away there is a foam piece that is holding the wrapped PSU cover plate.
 You also notice that there are a lot of cut-outs and tie-downs to be able to manage your cables.